Sales demos are often the most pivotal moments in the sales process.

 If I draw on my own experience and observation, this is when you’ve educated the customer enough for them to engage you in a strong dialogue.

 They have questions.
-They have objections.
+You have to handle objections.
 Their heads are spinning with possibilities.

 The conversation has shifted from a presentation, to a robust dialogue between two people working through some tangible issues and logistics that need to be addressed.

-At the end of a deal-closing demo, “pricing,” as a topic of discussion, is brought up between the 38 and 46 minute mark of the call on average.
+At the end of successful sales demos, “pricing,” as a topic of discussion, is brought up between the 38 and 46 minute mark of the call on average.

-Unsuccessful demos have no clear time window as to when price is consistently discussed.
+Unsuccessful demos have no clear time window as to when pricing is consistently discussed.

 That could be interpreted as a symptom that you’re not explaining your pricing model in simple terms that the customer can immediately understand, hence the extra time spent discussing the topic.